samber/do/README.md

 ### Injector (DI container)

-Build a container for your components. `Injector` is responsible for building services in the right order, and managing service lifecycle.
+Build a container for your components. `Injector` is responsible for building services in the right order and managing the service lifecycle.

 ```go
 injector := do.New()